Abib-ops/Abib/README.md

 Abib Bible Reader is fully functional and ready to use as it is.
 (By GPT-4o)

+**Discover the Abib Bible Reader** – a powerful, user-friendly tool designed to enhance your Bible reading experience.
+Effortlessly navigate to any Bible reference in seconds, making it a perfect companion for online sermons or personal study.
+Its compact,
+adjustable interface ensures it fits seamlessly into your workflow without taking up unnecessary screen space.
+Enjoy the convenience of a comprehensive search feature to quickly locate specific verses or passages.
+Plus, deepen your spiritual journey with included readings from Spurgeon's uplifting _Morning and Evening_ devotionals.
+Fully operational and ready for use, Abib Bible Reader is continually improving with exciting features on the horizon.
+Start using it today and transform the way you read, study, and engage with the Bible!
+(Also GPT-4o in less humble mode)

 Installing the Abib Bible App.
 ------------------------------